scaleoutsystems/fedn/README.md

 Make sure that you can access the Reducer UI at https://localhost:8090 and that the combiner is up and running before proceeding to the next step.
 You should see the combiner listed on https://localhost:8090/network.

 ### Train a federated model
 Training a federated model on the FEDn network involves uploading a compute package (containing the code that will be distributed to clients), seeding the federated model with a base model (untrained or pre-trained), and then attaching clients to the network.
-Follow the instruction here to set the environment up to train a model for digits classification using the MNIST dataset:
+Follow the instruction here to set up the deployed network to train a model for digits classification using the MNIST dataset:

 https://github.com/scaleoutsystems/fedn/blob/master/test/mnist-keras/README.md

-#### Updating/changing the compute package and/or the seed model
-By design, it is not possible to simply delete the compute package to reset the model -  this is a security constraint enforced to not allow for arbitrary code  replacement in an already configured federation.
-To restart and reseed the alliance in development mode navigate to MongoExpress (http://localhost:8081), log in (credentials are found/set in config/base-services.yaml) and delete the entire collection 'fedn-test-network', then restart all services.

 ## Fully distributed deployment
 The deployment, sizing of nodes, and tuning of a FEDn network in production depends heavily on the use case (cross-silo, cross-device, etc), the size of model updates, on the available infrastructure, and on the strategy to provide end-to-end security.
 We provide instructions for a fully distributed reference deployment here: [Distributed deployment](https://scaleoutsystems.github.io/fedn/#/deployment).

 ## Using FEDn in Scaleout Studio
-[STACKn](https://github.com/scaleoutsystems/stackn), Scaleout's cloud native (Fed)MLOps platform helps a user set up, monitor and manage FEDn networks in Kubernetes as 'Apps' deployed from a WebUI.
-Scaleout Studio is a hosted SaaS intended to accelerate development of Decentralized AI applications, and provides useful functionality such as Jupyter Labs, storage managmement, and model serving for the federated model using e.g. Tensorflow Serving, TorchServe, MLflow or custom serving.
+Scaleout Studio is a cloud-native SaaS for MLOps for Decentralized AI applications.
+Studio lets you deploy, manage and monitor FEDn networks as apps deployed to Kubernetes, all from a graphical interface.
+In addtion to FEDn, Studio provides developer tools (e.g. Jupyter Labs and VSCode), storage managmement (Kubernetes volumes, minio, MongoDB etc), and model serving for the federated model (Tensorflow Serving, TorchServe, MLflow or custom serving).
 End-to-end example here: https://www.youtube.com/watch?v=-a_nIzkSumI

 - Sign up for private-beta access at https://scaleoutsystems.com/.
 - [Deploy STACKn on your own infrastructure] (https://github.com/scaleoutsystems/stackn)

 ## Where to go from here
 Additional example projects/clients:

-- PyTorch version of the MNIST getting-started example in test/mnist-pytorch
+- PyTorch version of the MNIST example in test/mnist-pytorch
 - Sentiment analysis with a Keras CNN-lstm trained on the IMDB dataset (cross-silo): https://github.com/scaleoutsystems/FEDn-client-imdb-keras
 - Sentiment analysis with a PyTorch CNN trained on the IMDB dataset (cross-silo): https://github.com/scaleoutsystems/FEDn-client-imdb-pytorch.git
 - VGG16 trained on cifar-10 with a PyTorch client (cross-silo): https://github.com/scaleoutsystems/FEDn-client-cifar10-pytorch